 For existing European NPPs a full-scope SSHAC Level 4 approach has so far only been applied to the Swiss plants in the framework of the PEGASOS Project and the Pegasos Refinement Project (PRP).
 The hazard assessment process is described in detail in NAGRA (2004).
 The procedure turned out to be extremely complex and time consuming.
-Although already started at the end of the 1990s the process of determining hazard levels for regulatory decision has only been finished in 2016.
-On the other hand there are successful examples of SSHAC Level 3 projects that could be finished in about three years (Brazil; South Africa; Bommer et al., 2015).
+Althought already started at the end of the 1990s the process of deterimining hazard levels for regulatory decision has not been finished so far (May 2016).

-Roles of exerts in P SHA according to the SSHAC approach Peer Reviewers Hanks et al., 2009, p.
+Roles of exerts in PSHA according to the SSHAC approach Peer Reviewers "Review both the soundness of the technical input and the final hazard results and, for SSHAC Levels 3 and 4, the pro- cedural aspects of the expert interaction.
+Peer review at Levels 3 and 4 is formalized with Participatory Peer Review Panels (PPRP) that provides commentary throughout the course of the project."
+Hanks et al., 2009, p.
 9 Technical Facilita- tor / Integrator (TFI) "A SSHAC Level 4 individual or team who compiles the community distributions constructed by each evaluator team into a single community distribution representing the views of the informed technical community."
 SSHAC, 1997, p.
 29 Technical Integra- tor (TI) "A SSHAC Level 3 individual or team responsible for captur- ing the views of the informed technical community in the form of a community distribution."
 SSHAC, 1997, p.
 30 Hazard Analyst "PSHA cognoscenti who actually perform the PSHA calcula- tions."
 Hanks et al., 2009, p.
-9 Normative Expert ative Expert "An expert with sound theoretical and conceptual under- standing of probability, logic trees, and model building in probabilistic frameworks."
-Proponent Expert "A technical expert who advocates a particular hypothesis or technical position and has developed and evaluated a particular hypothesis to explain the data."
+9 Normative Expert "An expert with sound theoretical and conceptual under- standing of probability, logic trees, and model building in probabilistic frameworks."
+Hanks et al., 2009, p.
+49 Proponent Expert "A technical expert who advocates a particular hypothesis or technical position and has developed and evaluated a particular hypothesis to explain the data."
 SSHAC, 1997, p.
-24 Evaluator Expert: valuator Expert: "A technical expert who provides his/her representation of the community distribution by examining the available data and assessing the technical basis for proponent models; the expert then is expected to represent the community distri- bution of the ITC in light of the other evaluators distribu- tions."
-Resource Expert "A technical expert who has either site-specific knowledge or expertise with a particular methodology or procedure useful to the evaluator experts in developing the communi- ty distribution."
+24 Evaluator Expert: aluator Expert: "A technical expert who provides his/her representation of the community distribution by examining the available data and assessing the technical basis for proponent models; the expert then is expected to represent the community distri- bution of the ITC in light of the other evaluators distribu- tions."
+Resource Expert ource Expert "A technical expert who has either site-specific knowledge or expertise with a particular methodology or procedure useful to the evaluator experts in developing the communi- ty distribution."
+Technical Commu- nity (TC) "The cadre of scientists and engineers known for their expe- rience with and knowledge of SSC [seismic source character- ization] or GMC [ground motion characterizattion] issues."
 Hanks et al., 2009, p.
-50 Technical Commu- nity (TC) , 5 , 1 Informed Technical Community (ITC) A member of the ITC (who is also part of the TC) is described as "an expert who has full access to the complete database developed for a project and has fully participated in the interactive SSHAC process Experts who participate in the PSHA study must endeavour to represent "the larger in- formed technical community" by assuming the hypothetical case where the others in the larger technical community become "informed" through participation in the same pro- cess."
+8 Informed Technical Community (ITC) A member of the ITC (who is also part of the TC) is described as "an expert who has full access to the complete database developed for a project and has fully participated in the interactive SSHAC process Experts who participate in the PSHA study must endeavorto represent "the larger informed technical community" by assuming the hypothetical case where the others in the larger technical community become "informed" through participation in the same process."
 U.S.NRC, 2012, p.
 10